What do you use my council tax for?

 |Children's Social Care

 *This includes economic development, community development and sustainability

-In addition, the council pays for schools services which are fully-funded by government grants that are restricted to these particular services.
+In addition, the council pays for school services which are fully-funded by government grants that are restricted to these particular services.

-There is a thorough breakdown of how your council tax contributes to making Tower Hamlets a great place to live in the 2019/20 Council Tax Booklet.
+There is a thorough breakdown of how your council tax contributes to making Tower Hamlets a great place to live in the 2022/23 Council Tax booklet.